libimobiledevice/usbmuxd/README.md

 usbmuxd stands for "USB multiplexing daemon".
 This daemon is in charge of multiplexing connections over USB to an iOS device.

-To users, it means you can sync your music, contacts, photos, etc. over USB.
+To users, it means you can use various applications to interact with your device.

 To developers, it means you can connect to any listening localhost socket on the device.

+Some key features are:

+- **Implementation**: Open-Source implementation of proprietary usbmuxd daemon
+- **Cross-Platform:** Tested on Linux, macOS, Windows and Android platforms
+- **Linux**: Supports udev and systemd for automatic activation
+- **Compatibility**: Supports latest device firmware releases
+- **Scalability**: Supports multiple connections to different ports in parallel

-usbmuxd is not used for tethering data transfer which uses a dedicated USB interface as a virtual network device.
+usbmuxd is not used for tethering data transfers which uses a dedicated USB interface to act as a virtual network device.

-Multiple connections to different TCP ports can happen in parallel.

-The higher-level layers are handled by [libimobiledevice](https://github.com/libimobiledevice/libimobiledevice.git).
+The higher-level layers, especially if you want to write an application to interact with the device, are handled by [libimobiledevice](https://github.com/libimobiledevice/libimobiledevice.git).

 The low-level layer is handled by [libusbmuxd](https://github.com/libimobiledevice/libusbmuxd.git).

 ## Installation / Getting started